4ltern4te/attacksible/README.md

 - Easily install various pentesting, auditing and security related tools.
 Some are system-wide, otherwise categorised in `/opt/attacksible`
 - Various wordlists to `/opt/attacksible/wordlists`
-- Sets up metasploit database
+- Sets up the metasploit database
-- Installs ruby via rvm
+- Install rubys via rvm

 There are many more ideas.
 There are a few bugs.